cyberwahid01/3.1-oSTicket-Install-and-Setup/README.md

 </p>

 <h1>Ticketing Systems: osTicket Install and Setup 🪟</h1>
 This section outlines the process of installing osTicket within a Microsoft Azure Virtual Machine, and setting up the necessary files and folders for osTicket to function correctly.

+(Link Back to Main Project Contents Page is at the Bottom of this Repo)
 <h2>Environments and Technologies Used</h2>

 - Lenovo Ideapad 5 Pro 16gb AMD Ryzen 7